-'layers' of VPOT control to be available on the console at the same time.
 PAN or AUX/SEND can be active across the whole console, then the PLUG-IN layer added over the top on channels 1-8.

-Pro Tools plugin parameters can be controlled from the 8424 console VPOTs.
+VPOTs.
 Plugin control works differently to send and pan control.
 Instead of using all 24 VPOTs, HUI plugin protocol uses only the first 8.
 This allows two